EmmoCodes/.mov/README.md

 # Description

-Njetflix is a sleek and user-friendly movie application that empowers movie enthusiasts to explore, organize, and enjoy their favorite films.
+.mov is a sleek and user-friendly movie application that empowers movie enthusiasts to explore, organize, and enjoy their favorite films.
 With an extensive library of movies at your fingertips, you can effortlessly browse, search, sort by genre, access detailed movie information, watch trailers, and curate your own personal list of favorite films.

 ## Features